![]() Bran Castle, Braşov, Transylvania. Built in 1377 by Vlad Tepes (the Impaler), inspiration for Bram Stoker's Dracula. Courtesy Bryan Dawe. |

 Step 2, book the TGV from Paris to Stuttgart

-You can do this at either www.raileurope.com (small booking fee) or the German Railways website int.bahn.de (no booking fee).
-By all means check prices at both sites.
-If you use bahn.de, I recommend registering when prompted, so you can easily retrieve your bookings and re-print tickets at any time.
+Book this at www.thetrainline.com (small booking fee) or the German Railways website int.bahn.de (no booking fee).
+You print your ticket or show it on your phone.
+If you use bahn.de, I recommend registering so you can easily retrieve your bookings and re-print tickets at any time.

 -